realA10001986/Time-Circuits-Display/README.md

 #### WC/RC hybrid mode

-[Room Condition (RC) mode](#room-condition-mode-temperaturehumidity-sensor) can be enabled together with WC mode.
-In that case, one display is used for temperature, the other for world time.
-If there is a time zone configured for the red display, temperature will be shown in the yellow display.
-If there is no time zone for the red display, it's used for temperature, and the yellow display will show world time.
+In this mode, which is a hybrid of [Room Condition (RC) mode](#room-condition-mode-temperaturehumidity-sensor) and WC mode, one display is used for room conditions, the other for world time.
+If there is a time zone configured for the red display, room conditions will be shown in the yellow display.
+If there is no time zone for the red display, it's used for room conditions, and the yellow display will show world time.

 | ![WC/RC hybrid](img/hybmode.jpg) |
 |:--:|